freeCodeCamp/freeCodeCamp/guide/english/javascript/comments/index.md

   <li>Windows: Push Control & "/"</li>
   <li>You can also uncomment code by doing the same steps</li>
 </ol>
-A shortcut to comment out a section of javascript in many code editors is to highlight the lines of code you want to comment out, then press `Cmd/Ctrl + /`.
+A shortcut to comment out a section of javascript in many code editors is to highlight the lines of code you want to comment out, then press `Cmd + /` for mac and `Ctrl + /` for windows users.

-Comments are also very helpful for code testing as you can prevent a certain code-line/block from running
+Comments are also very helpful for code testing as you can prevent a certain code-line/block from getting executed.

 ```javascript
 function hello() {